dotnet/csharplang/proposals/improved-interpolated-strings.md

 logger.LogTrace($"{name} will never be printed because info is < trace!");

 // This is converted to:
+var name = "Fred Silberberg";
 var receiverTemp = logger;
-_ = TraceLoggerParamsBuilder.GetInterpolatedStringBuilder(baseLength: 47, formatHoleCount: 1, receiverTemp, out var builder) &&
+var builder = TraceLoggerParamsBuilder.Create(baseLength: 47, formatHoleCount: 1, receiverTemp, out var builderIsValid);
+_ = builderIsValid &&
-    builder.TryFormat("Fred Silberberg") &&
+    builder.TryFormatInterpolationHole(name) &&
-    builder.TryFormat(" will never be printed because info is < trace!");
+    builder.TryFormatBaseString(" will never be printed because info is < trace!");
 receiverTemp.LogTrace(builder);
 ```

-Here, because `TraceLoggerParamsBuilder` has static method called `GetInterpolatedStringBuilder` with the correct parameters, including an out param that is the type
+Here, because `TraceLoggerParamsBuilder` has static method called `Create` with the correct parameters and returns the type the `LogTrace` call was expecting,
-the `LogTrace` call was expecting, we say that the interpolated string has an implicit builder conversion to that parameter, and it lowers to the pattern shown above.
+we say that the interpolated string has an implicit builder conversion to that parameter, and it lowers to the pattern shown above.
+The specese needed for this
-The specese needed for this is a bit complicated, and is expanded below.
+is a bit complicated, and is expanded below.

 #### Builder type applicability

 A type is said to be an _applicable\_interpolated\_string\_builder\_type_ if, given an _interpolated\_string\_literal_ `S`, the following is true:

-* Overload resolution with an identifier of `TryFormat` and a parameter type of `string` succeeds, and contains a single instance method that returns a `bool`.
+* Overload resolution with an identifier of `TryFormatBaseString` and a parameter type of `string` succeeds, and contains a single instance method that returns a `bool`.
 * For every _regular\_balanced\_text_ component of `S` (`Si`) without an _interpolation\_format_ component or _constant\_expression_ (alignment) component, overload resolution
-with an identifier of `TryFormat` and parameter of the type of `Si` succeeds, and contains a single instance method that returns a `bool`.
+with an identifier of `TryFormatInterpolationHole` and parameter of the type of `Si` and name  succeeds, and contains a single instance method that returns a `bool`.
 * For every _regular\_balanced\_text_ component of `S` (`Si`) with an _interpolation\_format_ component and no _constant\_expression_ (alignment) component, overload resolution
-with an identifier of `TryFormat` and parameter types of `Si` and `string`(in that order) succeeds, and contains a single instance method that returns a `bool`.
+with an identifier of `TryFormatInterpolationHole` and parameter types of `Si` and `string`(in that order) succeeds, and contains a single instance method that returns a `bool`.
 * For every _regular\_balanced\_text_ component of `S` (`Si`) with a _constant\_expression_ (alignment) component and no _interpolation\_format_ component, overload resolution
-with an identifier of `TryFormat` and parameter types of `Si` and `int` (in that order) succeeds, and contains a single instance method that returns a `bool`.
+with an identifier of `TryFormatInterpolationHole` and parameter types of `Si` and `int` (in that order) succeeds, and contains a single instance method that returns a `bool`.
 * For every _regular\_balanced\_text_ component of `S` (`Si`) with an _interpolation\_format_ component and a _constant\_expression_ (alignment) component, overload resolution
-with an identifier of `TryFormat` and parameter types of `Si`, `int`, and `string` (in that order) succeeds, and contains a single instance method that returns a `bool`.
+with an identifier of `TryFormatInterpolationHole` and parameter types of `Si`, `int`, and `string` (in that order) succeeds, and contains a single instance method that returns a `bool`.

+The rest of this proposal will use `TryFormat...` to refer to either of `TryFormatBaseString` or `TryFormatInterpolationHoles` in cases when both are applicable.

-Note that these rules do not permit extension methods for the `TryFormat` calls.
+Note that these rules do not permit extension methods for the `TryFormat...` calls.
 We could consider enabling that if we choose, but this is analogous to the enumerator
 pattern, where we allow `GetEnumerator` to be an extension method, but not `Current` or `MoveNext()`.

-These rules _do_ permit default parameters for the `TryFormat` calls, which will work with things like `CallerLineNumber` or `CallerArgumentExpression` (when supported by
+These rules _do_ permit default parameters for the `TryFormat...` calls, which will work with things like `CallerLineNumber` or `CallerArgumentExpression` (when supported by
 the language).

+We have separate overload lookup rules for base elements vs interpolation holes because some builders will want to be able to understand the difference between the components
+that were interpolated and the components that were part of the base string.

+**Open Question**

+Some scenarios, like structured logging, want to be able to provide names for interpolation elements.
+For example, today a logging call might look like
+`Log("{name} bought {itemCount} items", name, items.Count);`.
+The names inside the `{}` provide important structure information for loggers that help with ensuring output
+is consistent and uniform.
+Some cases might be able to reuse the `:format` component of an interpolation hole for this, but many loggers already understand format specifiers
+and have existing behavior for output formatting based on this info.
+Is there some syntax we can use to enable putting these named specifiers in?

+Some cases may be able to get away with `CallerArgumentExpression`, provided that support does land in C# 10.
+But for cases that invoke a method/property, that may not be
+sufficient.

 #### Interpolated string builder conversion